hpi-schul-cloud/schulcloud-nextcloud/README.md

 ### With docker

-The following command build and run development image as container.
+The following command builds and runs the development image as a container.
 It also runs a postgres server.
 The compose uses the `.env` to configure the environment.
-To start and build the image use:
+To start and build the images use:

 ```
 docker-compose up --build
 ```

-The groupfoldersautomation folder, our custom plugin, get mounted automatically and can be edited while the container is running.
+The groupfoldersautomation folder, our custom plugin, gets mounted automatically and can be edited while the container is running.

 ## NextCloud configuration